YASHP1405/C-Programming/Functions,Array,Pointers/Structure/readme.md

 🟢 Level 1 – Easy

-1️⃣ Sum of Array Using Function
+17. Sum of Array Using Function

-Question:
         Write a C program that:

-Takes 5 integers in an array using a loop

-Passes the array to a function
+        Takes 5 integers in an array using a loop Passes the array to a function
         The function returns the sum of all elements

-👉 Function prototype:

-int sumArray(int a[], int n);

-2️⃣ Count Even and Odd Numbers
+18. Count Even and Odd Numbers

-Question:
         Write a program that:

         Reads n elements into an array

         Uses a function to count how many numbers are even and odd

-👉 Function prototype:

-void countEvenOdd(int a[], int n);

-🟡 Level 2 – Medium
-3️⃣ Find Maximum and Minimum
+19. Find Maximum and Minimum

-Question:
         Write a program that:

         Stores 10 numbers in an array

         Uses a function to find the maximum and minimum values

-👉 Function prototype:

-void findMaxMin(int a[], int n);

-4️⃣ Reverse an Array
+19. Reverse an Array

-Question:
         Write a program that:
         Reads n elements in an array
         Uses a function to reverse the array
         Prints the reversed array using a loop

-👉 Function prototype:

-void reverseArray(int a[], int n);

-5️⃣ Search an Element
+20. Search an Element

-Question:
         Write a program that:

         Takes an array of n elements

         Uses a function to search for a given element

         Returns its position if found, otherwise -1

-👉 Function prototype:

-int search(int a[], int n, int key);

-🔵 Level 3 – Slightly Challenging
-6️⃣ Count Frequency of Each Element
+21. Count Frequency of Each Element

-Question:
         Write a program that:
         Stores n integers in an array

-Uses a function to print the frequency of each element
+        Uses a function to print thefrequency of each element

-👉 Function prototype:

-void frequency(int a[], int n);

-7️⃣ Sort Array Using Function
+22. Sort Array Using Function

-Question:
         Write a program that:
         Reads n elements into an array

-Uses a function to sort the array in ascending order

-Displays the sorted array
+        Uses a function to sort the array in ascending order Displays the sorted array

-👉 Function prototype:

-void sortArray(int a[], int n);

-🔴 Level 4 – Advanced (Exam/Interview Level)
-8️⃣ Merge Two Arrays
+23. Merge Two Arrays

-Question:
         Write a program that:
         Reads two arrays

-Uses a function to merge them into a third array

-Prints the merged array
+        Uses a function to merge them into a third array Prints the merged array

-👉 Function prototype:

-void mergeArray(int a[], int b[], int c[], int n1, int n2);

-9️⃣ Check Palindrome Array
+24. Check Palindrome Array

-Question:
         Write a program that:
         Reads an array
         Uses a function to check whether the array is a palindrome

-👉 Function prototype:

-int isPalindrome(int a[], int n);

-🔟 Pass Array to Function and Modify It
+25. Pass Array to Function and Modify It

-Question:
-Write a program that:
+   \     Write a program that:
         Stores numbers in an array

-Uses a function to square each element of the array

-Prints the modified array
+        Uses a function to square each element of the array Prints the modified array

-👉 Function prototype:

-void squareElements(int a[], int n);